 The head of each division, department or program is responsible for assuring that each fellow or student has a specific faculty research director or dissertation advisor.
 Usually a dissertation advisor or research director will be a full-time faculty member of a University department.
 This responsibility should not be construed as carrying rights of authorship, consultation, or approval of manuscripts prior to publication.

 B. Establishing the Quality of Research

-- Emory University's formal policy governing investigations of misconduct in research ("Policies and Procedures for Investigation of Misconduct in Research" Emory University, 2 March 1989.) should be followed when allegations of research improprieties have been made.
+3. Emory University's formal policy governing investigations of research misconduct ("Policy 7.8: Policy on Research Misconduct" Emory University) should be followed when allegations of research improprieties have been made.
 That document, which is incorporated by reference, should be on file in the office of each laboratory head and faculty member and should be distributed to all members of the research team.

 The following paragraphs refer specifically to scientific research and serve as an addendum to the broader guidelines described above.

 The head of each division, department, or program is responsible for assuring that (1) every laboratory or research unit has a designated preceptor (i.e., supervisor, mentor, or director), and (2) that each trainee (e.g., post-doctoral fellow, junior investigator, graduate or undergraduate student) has a specific faculty research preceptor.
 Usually a research preceptor will be a full-time faculty member of a University department or a laboratory head in an Emory-affiliated research facility or hospital.

 B. Establishing the Quality of Scientific Research

 1. The research director is responsible for assuring close personal supervision of the research of students including the design of research protocols, approval by appropriate committees, data gathering and recording, statistical analysis, interpretation of results, preparation of manuscripts, submission and revision of manuscripts for publication, and presentations at scholarly meetings.